Juice for the Future

 SUBSCRIBE

-Sign up for the monthly ETI newsletter and stay updated on progress in Tanzania: The Food Processing Plant at the Rural Opportunity Center (ROC), the Micro-Enterprise Loan (MEL) Program, KARUCO Solar and Battery Storage and so much more.
-You will also be in the loop on the ETI Gala and local events.
+We are part of something bigger than ourselves.
+To keep up with the progress in Tanzania, you can get the ETI newsletter in your inbox once per month.
+The Food Processing Plant - Project FURSA -, the Micro-Enterprise Loan (MEL) Program, KARUCO Solar and Battery Storage and much more.
+You will also be in the loop on local events such as the ETI gala.
 ETI never shares contact information or data.
 Promise.

 ETI partners with developing communities in Tanzania to promote and sustain social and economic prosperity through education.